 Season opener

 The immensely talented Oklahoma native Joshua Roman is a solo cellist, accomplished composer, and curator whose performances embrace musical styles from Bach to Radiohead.
 Roman was named a TED Senior Fellow in 2015 and is currently the Las Vegas Philharmonic’s inaugural Artist-In-Residence.
-His Armstrong debut opens our 2023-24 Season with a focus on bold, dynamic, virtuosic young artists that are exciting a new generation of concert-goers and reminding the seasoned audience why we love classical music.

 “… a cellist of bold character and poetic grace … a masterful player who brings curiosity and electrical energy to every note.”